 4. Where should I stay?

 Staying on the Brazil side of Iguazu Falls is easy and convenient as well, though bear in mind that the town, Foz do Iguaçu, is a good deal larger than Puerto Iguazu in Argentina.

 Depending on your preferences, you can choose the alternative that best suits your needs, but both cities are spectacular and offer different types of activities that you will love.

 5. Do I need a visa to enter Brazil?

-Keep in mind that a number of different nationalities need a visa to visit Brazil.
-These include citizens of the United States, Canadaand Australia, so make sure to come prepared with the necessary documents—easily arranged before your visit to South America via a Brazilian embassy or consulate.
+Keep in mind that several different nationalities need a visa to visit Brazil.
+These include citizens of the United States, Canada, and Australia, so make sure to come prepared with the necessary documents—easily arranged before your visit to South America via a Brazilian embassy or consulate.